Team

 Mike Teele

-Mike Teele began his career many, many moons ago as Development Director at Ford’s Theatre after graduating from American University in Washington DC.
+Mike Teele (he/him) began his career many, many moons ago as Development Director at Ford’s Theatre after graduating from American University in Washington DC.
 Upon moving to NYC, he was first Managing Director at Musical Theater Works, then at Ensemble Studio Theater, and then, Founder and Managing Director of CAP21.
 Changing course, he spent a couple of decades in advertising, 15 years as Business Operations Director for Big Arrow Group, a boutique agency specializing in communications for patients and caregivers battling rare diseases.
-Prior to joining The Drama League in 2021, Mike was a business management and operations consultant for Pilobolus, Queer Art Inc, Little Orchestra Society, Charlie Guidance Productions, and others.
+Prior to joining The Drama League, Mike was a business management and operations consultant for Pilobolus, Queer Art Inc, Little Orchestra Society, Charlie Guidance Productions, and others.

 Board of Directors